Gambela conflict: Militant activities

 After the EPRDF government came to power in 1991, it ruled the area through local parties, but real power was still in the hands of the local highlanders.
 And ethnic conflicts occur between the highlanders and the Anuaks, sometimes bringing in the Nuers as well.
-These ethnic problems began in the 1980s – when the previous Derg government used forced resettlement to bring about 50,000 people from Ethiopia's exhausted central highlands suffering drought to the fertile, but swampy, malaria-infested Gambela region where the Anuaks and Nuers live.
+These ethnic problems began in the 1980s – when the previous Derg government used forced resettlement to bring about 50,000 people from Ethiopia's exhausted central highlands suffering drought to the fertile, but swampy, malaria-infested Gambela region where the Anuak and other tribes reside.
 The Anuak rebels also attack miners and economic development workers in Gambela.
 In 2004 the militants killed three government refugee workers and attacked a United Nations vehicle.

 In October, 2005, Anuak rebels attacked four police officers and prison wardens.
-Along with this attack the Anuak militants targeted the police station and prison to free many jailed rebel fighters.
+Along with this attack the Anuak militants targeted the police station and prison to free many jailed rebel fighters who were unrightfully imprisoned and detained for many years.
 They also wounded six other men and murdered the Gambela Regional police commissioner.